luxaflow/Sentia-Data-Engineering/readme.md

 2. For (initial) infrastructure deployment read the terraform [readme.md](tf-resources/readme.md)

 ## Sample.xlsx
-I would advise on creating a pipeline for moving the data into a database (SQL).
+I would advise on creating a pipeline in Data Factory for moving the data into a database (SQL).
 This will allow for a reusable ETL proces for similar files in teh future.
 This also remove a part of the complexity of writing only code.